Topic discovery

 Start with buyer language, not category jargon.
 The strongest topic pages turn vague awareness into search patterns you can actually monitor.

-best analytics dashboard tool
+best analytics dashboard software for a small team

 Use this phrasing as a seed query, then layer in alternatives, frustration terms, and competitor names to find stronger intent.